ninformations/gcm_server/README.md

 ##Most important classes
-All classes are within the `com.grokkingandroid.sampleapp.samples.gcm.ccs.server` package.
+All classes are within the `com.grokkingandroid.sampleapp.samples.gcm.ccs.server` package except main method.

+You can run this using mvn command:

+mvn clean compile exec:java -Dexec.mainClass="com.grokkingandroid.sampleapp.App"

-`CcsClient` contains a main method which takes three arguments:
+`com.grokkingandroid.sampleapp.App` contains a main method which takes three arguments:

 1. The project number
 2. The API key